liondw/Signal-Alignment/README.md

 # Signal-Alignment 📡
 Welcome to the **Signal-Alignment** project!
-This is an initiative to create **educational infographics and animated explainers** for understanding AI alignment research projects.
+This is an initiative to create **educational infographics and animated explainers** for understanding the latest community AI alignment research projects.
 My goal is use clear, concise design to make AI alignment research more accessible and encourage more people to contribute to the development of safe and beneficial AI.

 ## Understanding the Problem ⚠
 **The lack of accessible educational** resources in the field of AI alignment creates a barrier to entry for individuals who want to contribute.
 That's why I created Signal-Alignment to target individuals who are **new to AI alignment** and those who have limited technical knowledge.
 I also aim to contribute resources for specific open source community efforts in need of designers.